fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-solution-arch.md

   If CBOR is used for describing the manifest, COSE is recommended for signing.

- Optionally , the proposed solution also recommends hash based signatures (hash-sigs) to sign the manifest.
+ Optionally, the proposed solution also recommends hash based signatures (hash-sigs) to sign the manifest.

   ~~~
   signed_manifest := hash-sigs(manifest.json, private-key)